I am seeking an opportunity to lead a city’s innovation efforts with a focus on resident engagement.

 I welcome your interest in building a stronger, more engaged and advanced city together.

+He is proficient in cultivating organizational relationships, community partnerships, and complex events.
 Brian has produced 10 TEDx events, trained over 100 speakers in the US, Canada, and Uganda, and served as a Trustee for the Business Ethics Alliance.